CNR Graduate Program

 Natural Resources with an emphasis from a variety of areas such as forestry,

-wildlife, fisheries, water, human dimensions of natural resources, environmental
+wildlife, fisheries, water, human dimensions of natural resource management, environmental

-education, soil science, waste management and others.
+education, soil science, and waste management.
 All of our programs are

 designed to meet your individual needs and interests.

 There are numerous opportunities for advanced study, research, and

 involvement in natural resource professional activities during your time here as

 a student.
 The CNR operates three field stations on almost 2,000 acres.
 Special outreach and extension programs include: the Groundwater Center, the

 Water and Environmental Analysis Lab, Wisconsin Center for Environmental